psyraxaus/Prosim2GSX/memory-bank/progress.md

 ## Next Development Priorities
 Current development priorities include:

-1. Testing the simplified loadsheet generation process with various flight scenarios
+1. Testing the enhanced service architecture with various flight scenarios
-2. Monitoring for any issues with Prosim's native loadsheet functionality
+2. Monitoring for any issues with the improved state management system
-3. Adding more detailed logging for loadsheet generation to aid in troubleshooting
+3. Adding more detailed logging for service state transitions
 4. Exploring potential improvements to error handling for edge cases
-5. Updating documentation to reflect the simplified approach to loadsheet generation
+5. Implementing automated testing for core components
-6. Extending the event aggregator system to cover more aspects of the application
+6. Extending automation to cover push-back, de-ice, and gate selection services
-7. Implementing additional event types for other state changes in the system
+7. Implementing performance metrics to monitor service response times
-8. Optimizing event publishing frequency for different types of events
+8. Enhancing the event filtering system to reduce unnecessary UI updates
-9. Implementing event filtering to reduce unnecessary UI updates
+9. Optimizing the monitoring interval for different types of datarefs based on criticality
-10. Evaluating the performance impact of the event aggregator system under heavy load
+10. Testing the simplified loadsheet generation process with various flight scenarios
-11. Identifying additional Prosim datarefs that could benefit from the subscription system
+11. Monitoring for any issues with Prosim's native loadsheet functionality
-12. Optimizing the monitoring interval for different types of datarefs
+12. Testing of the event aggregator system with various service scenarios
-13. Thorough testing of the .NET 8 migration
+13. Extending the event aggregator to cover more aspects of the application
-14. Creating release notes for the recent updates
+14. Testing of the .NET 8 migration to ensure all functionality works as expected
-15. Addressing known issues with FS2Crew compatibility
+15. Identifying additional Prosim datarefs that could benefit from the subscription system
-16. Improving audio control persistence between sessions
+16. Optimizing event publishing frequency for different types of events
-17. Adding support for the "Extreme" passenger density setting
+17. Implementing event filtering to reduce unnecessary UI updates
-18. Expanding automation capabilities to include Push-Back, De-Ice, and Gate-Selection
+18. Evaluating the performance impact of the event aggregator system under heavy load
-19. Enhancing error handling and recovery mechanisms
+19. Thorough testing of the .NET 8 migration
-20. Adding more configuration options for advanced users
+20. Creating release notes for the recent updates
-21. Implementing automated testing for core components
+21. Addressing known issues with FS2Crew compatibility
-22. Implementing performance metrics to monitor service response times
+22. Improving audio control persistence between sessions
-23. Enhancing the theme system to support more customization options
+23. Adding support for the "Extreme" passenger density setting
-24. Improving the first-time setup experience with more guidance
+24. Expanding automation capabilities to include Push-Back, De-Ice, and Gate-Selection

 ## Deployment Status
 The project is in a deployable state following the .NET 8 migration.
 The README will need to be updated to reflect the new .NET 8 runtime requirement before the next release.